HirziDevs/PteroStats/README.md

 2. Run `npm install` in the root directory of the bot files.
 3. Run `node index` and you are done.

-if you need help contact me on discord `Hirzi#8701` or join [our discord support server](https://discord.gg/zv6maQRah3)
+if you need help contact me on discord `@hirzidevs` or join [our discord support server](https://discord.gg/zv6maQRah3)

 ### Using Custom Emoji
-1. type `\` in guild that has custom emoji you want
+1. type `\` in server that has custom emoji you want

     <img alt="Type \ on the chat" src="https://usercontent.catto.pictures/hirzi/2e3c821f-92f9-4b5c-863a-e020b2fbc426.png" width="350"/>